 If you recycle, minimize your waste, and try to maintain eco-friendly habits, you’re making great progress towards minimizing your carbon footprint.
 Your carbon footprint refers to the cumulative amount of carbon compounds that are produced as a byproduct of your consumption.
 Since carbon emissions are linked to global warming, there’s a lot of pressure to minimize the habits and production practices that contribute to the problem.
 How else can you fight global warming, though?

 If you’re a business owner, you actually have many opportunities to further reduce your carbon footprint and improve your production practices.
 If you have mylar bags custom made for your products, for example, you can invest in 100% recyclable child-resistant zippers.
+Pkgmaker’s allow you to print your own logo and design on mylar bags, so that prospective customers can easily identify your business.
+Stand out from the others in this increasingly competitive marketplace by using Pkgmaker’s services.
 You can also opt for a film overcoat on your packaging that’s made from sustainable materials.
 Little changes like this can have a big impact, but if you want to have a massive impact, you can make the switch to 100% recyclable packaging.

 Environmental Benefits of Recyclable Packaging